-The Company also maintains a deferred compensation plan that is designed to allow officers of the Company to defer a portion of their current income on a pre-tax basis and receive a tax-deferred return on these deferrals.
+The Company also maintains a deferred compensation plan that is designed to allow officers of the Company to defer a portion of their current income on a pretax basis and receive a tax-deferred return on these deferrals.
 The Company's obligation under the plan is that of an unsecured promise to pay the deferred compensation to the plan participants in the future.
 At December 31, 2009 and 2008, the Company has funded approximately \$9.9 million and \$6.6 million, respectively, into a separate account, which is not restricted as to its use.
-The Company's liability under the plan is equal to the total amount of compensation deferred by the plan participants.
+The Company's liability under the plan is equal to the total amount of compensation deferred by the plan participants and earnings on the deferred compensation pursuant to investments elected by the plan participants.
 The Company's liability as of December 31, 2009 and 2008 was \$9.8 million and \$6.3 million, respectively, which are included in the accompanying Consolidated Balance Sheets.